The best way to tell your customers about exciting discounts, promos, new products: email.

 Privy Email users can actually create templates so banners are streamlined and easy-to-use whenever you’re putting a new email together.

 And you can start your free trial to take your email design to the next level (with minimal effort) today.

-5 Eye-catching email banner examples by Privy customers
+5 Eye-catching email banner design examples by Privy customers

 By now, you know that email banners are a great way to build brand recognition and get your subscribers to keep reading (and take action!) the rest of your email.

 Here are 5 of the best email banner designs from our customers.
 Check them out, get inspired, and make your own!